Do I Have To Write A Will?

 Bear in mind that if you die without writing a Will and there is no-one else with parental responsibility for your children to take over from you, you are leaving it up to the courts to decide who looks after your children.
 As they may not make the same choices as you, it is essential that you make your wishes clear in your valid Will.

 Consider your partner or spouse

-If a legal spouse or civil partner dies without a valid Will, the inheritance rules depend on whether the deceased has any children.
+If a spouse or legal civil partner dies without a valid Will, the inheritance rules depend on whether the deceased has any children.

 If they don’t have any children, the surviving legal spouse or civil partner automatically inherits the entire estate.